 4. Is it even worth it if I can’t learn absolutely everything from my 23andMe data?

 Ok, that is not a frequently asked question, per se.
 But it is one that I would like to answer.

 Nope, you won’t learn everything you want to know from your genetic data – whether from 23andMe or another source.
 But you will learn a lot!

 It is an excellent starting point for optimizing your health.

-I have my data… what now? where do I start?
+5. I have my data… what now?
+Where do I start?

 There are tons of free articles on this website.
 Check out the getting started page for ideas on what to look at first!

-If you are overwhelmed and want some help, I offer an Ultimate Cheat Sheet which matches your data to all of the articles on this website.
+If you are overwhelmed and want some help, I offer an Ultimate Cheat Sheet that matches your data to all of the articles on this website.

 Jump in.
 Learn something new.
-You don’t have to know and understand everything about genetics to be able to apply the cutting edge research.
+You don’t have to know or understand everything about genetics to be able to apply cutting-edge research.